Pagaya Technologies Ltd. (PGY) Shares Up Despite Recent Market Volatility

-The stock price of Pagaya Technologies Ltd. (NASDAQ: PGY) has jumped by 6.53 compared to previous close of 0.87.
-Despite this, the company has seen a gain of 12.47% in its stock price over the last five trading days.
+The stock price of Pagaya Technologies Ltd. (NASDAQ: PGY) has surged by 6.52 when compared to previous closing price of 0.89, but the company has seen a 1.65% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Pagaya Technologies Ltd. (NASDAQ: PGY) Right Now?

-Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”
+Opinions on the stock are mixed, with 2 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now